-Russ Biagio Altman is a professor of bioengineering, genetics, medicine, and biomedical data science (and of computer science, by courtesy) and past chairman of the Bioengineering Department at Stanford University.
+Russ Biagio Altman is the Kenneth Fong Professor of Bioengineering, Genetics, Medicine, Biomedical Data Science and (by courtesy) Computer Science) and past chairman of the Bioengineering Department at Stanford University.
 His primary research interests are in the application of computing and informatics technologies to problems relevant to medicine.
 He is particularly interested in methods for understanding drug action at molecular, cellular, organism and population levels.
 His lab studies how human genetic variation impacts drug response (e.g., http://www.pharmgkb.org/).
 Other work focuses on the analysis of biological molecules to understand the actions, interactions and adverse events of drugs (e.g., http://feature.stanford.edu/).
 He helps lead an FDA-supported Center of Excellence in Regulatory Science & Innovation.